oobabooga/text-generation-webui/LLaMA-model.md

 ## 4-bit mode

-In 4-bit mode, it is possible to load LLaMA models with just 25% of the regular VRAM usage.
+In 4-bit mode, the LLaMA models are loaded with just 25% of their regular VRAM usage.
 So LLaMA-7B fits into a 6GB GPU, and LLaMA-30B fits into a 24GB GPU.

 This is possible thanks to [@qwopqwop200](https://github.com/qwopqwop200/GPTQ-for-LLaMa)'s adaptation of the GPTQ algorithm for LLaMA: https://github.com/qwopqwop200/GPTQ-for-LLaMa

-GPTQ is a clever quantization algorithm that lightly reoptimizes the weights during quantization so that the accuracy loss is compensated relative to a naive round-to-nearest quantization.
+GPTQ is a clever quantization algorithm that lightly reoptimizes the weights during quantization so that the accuracy loss is compensated relative to a round-to-nearest quantization.
 See the paper for more details: https://arxiv.org/abs/2210.17323

 #### Installation